microsoft/paris/README.md

 If you are the current maintainer of this NPM package:

 1. Create a branch for the release: `git checkout -b release-vxx.xx.xx`
+2. Upgrade the package's version in packge.json to the appropriate version.
+Follow the [SemVer specification](https://semver.org/) to determine the correct version.
-2. Make sure your local dependencies are up to date: `npm install`
+3. Make sure your local dependencies are up to date: `npm install`
-3. Ensure that tests pass: `npm run test`
+4. Ensure that tests pass: `npm run test`
-4. Create a build: `npm run build`
+5. Create a build: `npm run build`
-5. If possible, test the new build with an actual app that uses Paris.
+6. If possible, test the new build with an actual app that uses Paris.
 It's recommended to use `npm link` for this, to ensure using the exact build from step 4.
-6. Make a PR to github.com/Microsoft/paris
+7. Make a PR to github.com/Microsoft/paris
-7. (After PR approval) merge to master branch
+8. (After PR approval) merge to master branch
-8. Tag and push: `git tag vx.xx.xx; git push --tags`
+9. Tag and push: `git tag vx.xx.xx; git push --tags`
-9. Publish to NPM: `npm publish`
+10. Publish to NPM: `npm publish`